Drunk Driving Accidents in Hawaii

 18 years old or older and convicted of drunk driving with a passenger

 in their vehicle who was 15 years old or younger faces an additional $500

 fine and could be jailed for an additional 48 hours.

 You may notice that the criminal penalties do not make any provision for

-losses you have incurred because of a drunk driver, you have the option
+for the losses you have incurred because of a drunk driver, you have the

 Leavitt Yamane & Soldner assists people injured in drunk driving accidents